The Twins Almanac for June

 June 6–11, 2006

-23-year-old Twins catcher Joe Mauer was named American League player of the week on June 12, after going 15-for-24 (.625) with five doubles, four RBI, and two stolen bases between June 6 and 11.
-He was the first player since Mike Piazza in 1997 to reach base four or more times in five consecutive games.
+He was the first player since Mike Piazza in 1997 to reach base four or more times in five-straight games.

 June 11, 2010

-Jon Rauch saved the 2-1 win by striking out the side in the top of the ninth, getting Jason Heyward, Chipper Jones, and Troy Glaus all swinging.
+Closer Jon Rauch struck out the side in the ninth, getting Jason Heyward, Chipper Jones, and Troy Glaus all swinging.
+It was Rauch’s 16th save of the season.

-The first Twins to strike out seven straight was Jim Merritt on July 21, 1966.
-The Mets’ Tom Seaver struck out a major league record 10 consecutive batters on April 22, 1970.
-Tigers pitcher Doug Fister struck out an American League record nine straight on September 27, 2012.
+Jim Merritt‘s seven-straight strikeouts came on July 21, 1966.
+The Mets’ Tom Seaver struck out an MLB-record 10 consecutive batters on April 22, 1970.
+Tigers pitcher Doug Fister struck out an American League record nine-straight on September 27, 2012.
+[This is outdated.]

 June 12, 2003